 This study identifies several risk factors for the development of VT, cardiac arrest, appropriate ICD therapy, or SCD in repaired TOF patients; some of which have been identified in previous studies (Khairy P, et al., Circulation 2008;1:250-7).
 The somewhat speculative conclusions that EP study is indicated at the time of PVR and that cryoablation is beneficial are not clearly supported by the data.
 Inducible VT at EP study was not analyzed as a risk for the outcome.
 The outcome of those undergoing surgical cryoablation was not different than those not undergoing ablation.
 Although the two groups differed at baseline, the differences did not match those risks identified by Kaplan-Meier survival analysis.
 While the study does add to our current knowledge, it does not solve the challenging question of how to address risk in repaired TOF.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement